BarathkumarChandrasekaran/My_pythoncodes/README.md

 # My_pythoncodes
-I have added my python codes which i have learned of my own.
+I have added my learnings and projects which i have done on my own.